 Debt settlement company fees for settling your debt, and the expectations the front-line sales people are trained to set you up with, prevent the sharing of key details you deserve to know.
 I can only come up with 3 reasons why folks will act outside of their own interests in this regard.
 If you can think of more, post them in the comment section below.

 - They know better, but don’t care because they have no grasp how simple it is to work out a settlement with many of the larger credit card issuers.

-- Some people just don’t want to pick up the 10 ton phone and talk to a creditor, let alone a debt collector, and would rather a debt settlement company do all the heavy lifting.
+- Some people just don’t want to pick up the phone and talk to a creditor, let alone a debt collector, and would rather a debt settlement company do all the heavy lifting.

-A couple of the largest credit card banks in the nation flat out refuse to work with debt settlement companies, including CRN.
+A couple of the largest credit card banks in the nation flat out refuse to work with debt settlement companies, including me.
 They have held this position for a couple years now.
 If you want to settle debt with one of these credit cards before charge off in order to save the most, potentially save some damage to your credit report, and prevent the account from getting dropped into the collection pipeline – you have to settle it yourself!

 Tip: Banks change their internal policies.
 Not every month, but credit card banks willing to work with a debt settlement company today, may decide to stop doing so right in the middle of your debt settlement program.
 It happens.

 If you have questions about anything covered on this page about hiring a debt settlement company, or about one you are already working with, post in the comments section below.
-If you would like to consult with me off line you can reach me at 800-939-8357, then press option 2, or submit this consult request form.